CSALabsAutomation/azure-purview-labs/steps/03_registering-and-scanning-an-on-premises-sql-server-instance/documentation.md

 ![connect_to_rdp](./assets/10_connect_to_rdp.jpg "connect to rdp")

 11. More Choices > Use a different account.
-Enter the username as `\sqladmin` and password as `Password@123` and click OK
+Enter the username as `\sqladmin` and password (Note - Generated while deploying ARM template) and click OK

 ![credentials](./assets/11_credentials.jpg "credentials")